Identity Theft Information

 Protect your identity

-There are several things you can do to reduce the chance that you'll become a victim:
+There are several things you can do to reduce the chance you'll become a victim:

-- Don't put bills paid with checks inside your mailbox for postal pickup.
+- Don't put your bills paid with checks inside your mailbox for postal pickup

 - Guard your identity.
 Keep bank account numbers, personal identification numbers (PIN) and Social Security number out of your pocketbook and wallet.